 The gigot should be thick, deep and full.
 The rump should be thick and wide.
 Narrow, sloping rumps are undesirable.

 Growth is important in the breed, therefore well grown sheep are of merit.
-However sheep that are just tall and without good fleshing qualities are not of merit.
+However, sheep that are just tall and without good fleshing qualities are not of merit.
 Big is only beautiful if accompanied with good loin and gigot.

-A good Charollais head is full of character, alert without wool.
+A good Charollais head is full of character, alert and without wool.
 The skin colour is pink with a varying amount of creamy, sandy or white coloured hair.
 The varying amount of hair gives animals within the breed a difference in appearance.
 A distinctive feature of the breed is a white flash above each eye.
-Regional / breeder preferences as to amount and colour of head hair are acceptable.
+Regional / breeder preferences as to the amount and colour of head hair are acceptable.
 Heads should not be too small in the muzzle and should be broad between the eyes.
 Females should have a kind head and rams a stronger masculine head.
-(Please note that heads should not be too wide – Charollais rams are renowned for their easy lambing, a feature which we must retain)
+(Please note that heads should not be too wide – Charollais rams are renowned for their easy lambing, a feature which we must retain).

-The breed should have a good quality fleece; dense but not too long nor open.
+Charollais sheep should have a good quality fleece; dense but not too long nor open.
 It should be complete over the body without breaks but not extending down the legs or over the head.